 If made illegal (as I argue that AnonCoin already is within the USA), than an associated node is by nature illegal.
 It no longer matters how much is being transferred or even if the node operator is poor or rich; the simple fact of the matter is that it becomes a criminal act.
 Some of the methodologies I developed when working on tracing peer-to-peer networks can be used here.
 Nodes can’t hide in Bitcoin, and likewise, any blockchain with a proof-of-stake or any other thing that AnonCoin could possibly contemplate remains the same if it is developed using blockchain technology.

 Now, such is the incredibly important part of any blockchain technology: nodes cannot hide.
-Bitcoin requires that the commercial nodes, the miners, the systems that run the network and not the users are available.
+Bitcoin requires that the commercial nodes, the miners, the systems that run the network, and not the users, are available.
 They can come and go, but at the end of the day, they need to connect to and become part of the network.
 For the same reason, they can be detected and easily mapped.
 The one real problem that cannot be solved in all of it is that Bitcoin requires a stationary end node.
 If the requirement changes, the economic ability to earn diminishes.
 More importantly, nodes distribute to known addresses.
-They form mappings in the creation of an ultra small world map.
-It leads to a system that has the centre of the Mandela network acting to ensure ultra fast consensus.
+They form mappings in the creation of an ultra-small-world map.
+It leads to a system that has the centre of the mandala network acting to ensure ultra fast consensus.

 It is not the 10-minute settlement time but rather at scale milliseconds which secure transactions.